data-steve/rowcol/docs/product/Oodaloo_RowCol_cash_runway_ritual.md

 * **Distribution reality:** Does direct sales to CAS firms drive real adoption, or is QBO Marketplace the true growth engine?
 * **Durability of the ritual:** Is the weekly runway ritual powerful enough — with multi-client AP/AR, budgeting, and analytics — to anchor an enduring app, or will firms still see it as "just another tool"?
 * **Data completeness:** Can CAS firms ensure data quality across 20-100 clients, or will missing bills/data break the runway calculations?

+---

+## **🔍 Exploration Angles & Future Possibilities**

+### **Consider This: Advanced Firm-Level Painkillers**
+* **Client Risk Correlation**: "If Client A's runway drops, how does it affect our overall firm risk exposure?"
+* **Staff Workload Balancing**: "Which team members are overloaded with high-risk clients this week?"
+* **Client Onboarding Automation**: "Can we auto-detect when a new client needs immediate attention vs. standard onboarding?"
+* **Portfolio Health Scoring**: "What's our overall firm health score across all clients, and which clients are dragging it down?"

+### **TODO: Explore Further This Possible Angle**
+* **13-Week Forecasting Tension**: Levi mentioned this expectation—explore how to balance weekly ritual focus with longer-term planning needs
+* **Client Communication Automation**: "Can we auto-generate client-facing reports that explain runway decisions without exposing internal firm processes?"
+* **Integration with CAS Firm Tools**: "How does this connect with existing CAS firm workflows (Keeper, Fathom, client portals)?"
+* **Regulatory Compliance**: "Do we need SOC 2, audit trails, or other compliance features for enterprise CAS firms?"
+* **AI-Powered Client Insights**: "Can we surface patterns like 'Client A always has cash flow issues in Q4' or 'Client B's customers pay 15 days faster than average'?"

+### **Strategic Questions to Explore**
+* **Market Positioning**: "Are we competing with Keeper (compliance) or complementing it (advisory)?"
+* **Pricing Psychology**: "Do CAS firms prefer per-client pricing or per-firm tiers with client limits?"
+* **Feature Prioritization**: "Which modules do CAS firms buy first, and which are nice-to-have?"
+* **Client Retention**: "How does this tool help CAS firms retain clients vs. just improving efficiency?"